Rural Homes

 Breathable paints and finishes extend this philosophy to decorative surfaces.

 Limewash, made from slaked lime and water, provides extreme breathability with vapour resistance approximately 1.0 MNs/g.
-Its alkaline nature offers natural mould resistance, and it provides traditional aesthetic authenticity.
-It requires reapplication every 3-5 years on exposed surfaces and costs approximately £25-40 per 10 litres.
+Its alkaline nature offers natural mould resistance, and it gives a traditional look.
+It needs reapplication every 3-5 years on exposed surfaces and costs approximately £25-40 per 10 litres.

 Mineral silicate paints from brands including Keim and Beeck chemically bond to mineral substrates.
-They offer exceptional durability of 15-25+ years and cost approximately £40-60 per 5 litres.
+They are exceptionally durable at 15-25+ years and cost approximately £40-60 per 5 litres.

 Clay paints provide excellent humidity regulation for interior use at around £30-45 per 5 litres.